ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 "HIP_COMPILER_API","__hipPopCallConfiguration",208,208,4,1508780613901714,1508780613902200
 ```

-For the description of the fields in the output file, see [Output file fields](#output-file-fields).
+To describe the fields in the output file, see [Output file fields](#output-file-fields).

 #### HSA trace

 The HIP runtime library is implemented with the low-level HSA runtime.
 HSA API tracing is more suited for advanced users who want to understand the application behavior at the lower level.
-In general, tracing at the HIP-level is recommended for most users.
-You are advised to use HSA trace only if you are familiar with HSA runtime.
+In general, tracing at the HIP level is recommended for most users.
+You should use HSA trace only if you are familiar with HSA runtime.

 HSA trace contains the start and end time of HSA runtime API calls and their asynchronous activities.